fsharp/fslang-design/FSharp-7.0/FS-1124-interfaces-with-static-abstract-members.md

         ^T.call()
 ```

 Here the `^` on the last line is causing the expression to be interpreted as an infix expression `a^b`.
-The resolution is to require the use of `'T' for invocationse.g.
+The resolution is to require the use of `'T' for invocations, e.g.
 ```fsharp
     let inline f<^T when ^T : (static member StaticMethod: int -> int)>() =
         'T.StaticMethod(3)